SenseNet/sncom-resources/_docs/tutorials/how-to-create-a-custom-scenario.md

 # How to create a custom Scenario

-sensenet ECM has a powerful feature for defining and accessing content operations called the [Smart Application Model](/docs/smart-application-model).
+sensenet has a powerful feature for defining and accessing content operations called the [Smart Application Model](/docs/smart-application-model).
 The basic building blocks of this model are actions and applications.
 Usually you want to provide users with a set of actions that they can choose from.
 This kind of action grouping can be done with a scenario.
 The previous articles contain information for portal builders on how to organize actions into scenarios using the built-in method.
 This article describes the way for developers to create a custom scenario that uses a different algorithm for collecting actions.

 ## Steps